lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 ..  container:: justify

-    Then, let us specify the pair coefficients by indicating that the first atom type is Si, and the second is O. Let us also add a dump command for printing out the positions of the atoms every 5000 steps:
+    Then, let us specify the pair coefficients by indicating that the first atom type is *Si*, and the second is *O*.
+Let us also add a dump command for printing out the positions of the atoms every 5000 steps: